-We started life as York Film Workshop back in 1982.
+We started life as York Film Workshop back in 1982 and first registered as a charity (Old Dairy Studios) in 1988.
 Since then we've prided ourselves on running high quality, inclusive arts and media activities for and with our local community.
 This section of the site lists some of our highlights and milestone events.

 1980s - Early Beginnings